Syed-Mubeen-Hussain/Syed-Mubeen-Hussain/README.md

 <br>

-- I am a Full-Stack Web Developer based in Karachi, Pakistan.
-- Currently I'm Learning Higher Diploma of Software Engineering from Aptech Metro Star Gate.
-- I am very passionate about improving my coding Skills & developing applications & websites.
-- I build WebApps and Websites using React Js.
+I am a dedicated .NET Developer with 1 year plus of experience.
+I am skilled in C#, ASP.NET Core, ASP.NET MVC , Web APIs, and SQL Server.
+I have skill to create web applications that meet client needs.
+I love problem-solving and enjoy the entire development process.
+I am committed to learning and eager to collaborate with professionals to deliver innovative solutions.

 <br><br>